ddmitov/perl-executing-browser/README.md

 ----------------------------------------------------------------------------------------

 * **1. Easy GUI for scripts:**
-    use HTML, CSS and JavaScript to craft and deploy rapidly beautifull interfaces for your Perl, PHP, Python or other scripts;
+    use HTML, CSS and JavaScript to craft and deploy rapidly beautifull interfaces for your Perl, Python, PHP or other scripts;
 * **2. Zero installation when needed:**
     pack your Perl modules and even your version of Perl with a copy of PEB and its Qt libraries and run your application from every folder, even from USB sticks;
 * **3. Cross-platform availability:**